 Students enrolled in the Bachelor of Science in Business program may elect to declare a minor by concentrating 15 upper division credits in one discipline.
-Any 5 courses from the IT or MGT majors may be selected for a minor.
-The specific courses required for ACC, ADJ, E-Business, FIN, HHS, HRM, INB, and MKT minors are listed on page 41.
+The specific courses required for ACC, ADJ, E-Business, FIN, HHS, HRM, INB, IT, MGT, MKT, PA and SCM minors are listed on page 42.
 All prerequisites must be met.
 Only one minor may be declared.
 Courses fulfilling other degree requirements may not be applied to the minor.
 All credits must be completed in residency at WIU.
 No transfer credits will be applied toward minor requirements unless specified by a university articulations agreement.
 Students may declare a minor at any time after admission and prior to completion of 120 credits.